cirruslabs/cirrus-ci-docs/docs/guide/windows.md

 ## OS Versions

-By default, Cirrus CI assumes that the container image's host OS is Windows Server 2016.
-Please specify `os_version` filed to override it.
-Cirrus CI support all versions of Windows Containers including: `2016`, `1709`, `1803` and `2019`.
+By default, Cirrus CI assumes that the container image's host OS is Windows Server 2019.
+You can specify `os_version` to override it.
+Cirrus CI supports most versions of Windows Containers, including: `1709`, `1803` and `2019`.

-!!! warning "Deprecation of 2016 Windows Docker Containers"
+!!! warning "Removal of 2016 Windows Docker Containers"
     Windows Containers 2019 got many performance improvements and image size optimizations comparing to 2016 version.
-    Therefore Cirrus CI will switch the default `os_version` to `2019` on September 16th 2019 and completely remove support of 2016 Windows Containers on community cluster starting from October 1st 2019.
+    As such, Cirrus CI has completely removed support for 2016 Windows Containers on the community cluster.

 ```yaml
 windows_container: